Analogy-LogViewer/Analogy.LogViewer/README.md

 # Dependencies & Build
 - Main Application UI is complied to .Net Framework 4.7.2 and to .Net Core 3.0.
 The projects targets .Net Framework 4.7.2/Core 3.0 .
 The supported version of Visual studio for this framework is Visual studio 2017 (or above).
-After successfull build any custom data source assemblies should be placed at the same folder as the executable (Analogy.exe) with the folowing pattern Analogy.Implementation.*.dll
+After successfull build any custom data source assemblies should be placed at the same folder as the executable (Analogy.exe) with the folowing pattern Analogy.LogViewer.*.dll
 - Analogy Interfaces assembly is complied to .Net Standard 2.0.

 Detailed Documentation will be added to the Wiki page.

 - DevExpress User Controls:
 in order to compile this code [DevExpress](https://www.devexpress.com/) assemblies are required (winforms package only).
+View [list](https://github.com/Analogy-LogViewer/Analogy.LogViewer/blob/master/Analogy/DevExpress/README.md) of needed DLLs.

 # Data Providers
 The following  custom data providers exists: